LofNaDI/waveformAnalysis/README.md

 1. Calibrated Hartigans' dip test: [dipPCA,pdipPCA,xlPCA,xuPCA]. pdipPCA < 0.05 discards unimodality.
 2. Classification of cells into three groups: narrow (ind_narPCA), broad (ind_broPCA) and unclassified  or in-between neurons (ind_fuzPCA) according to a 2-Gaussian model.
 According to that model, unclassified neurons are those for which the likelihood to be considered narrow is not larger than 10 times the likelihood to be broad, and vice versa.
 3. Akaike's and Bayesian information criteria for the 1-Gaussian vs 2-Gaussian models: [aicPCA_1,aicPCA_2,bicPCA_1,bicPCA_2].
-Within a criteria, the lowest value is considered the best model.
+Within a criterion, the lowest value is considered best.

 The **waveformSeparation** function also creates two plots that are saved as svg files in FIGSDIR subfolder.
 A raw histogram of the AP waveform measure (not shown here) and a processed histogram with Gaussian fits in which the different modes (cell types) are color-coded (red and blue, respectively for narrow and broad spiking neurons):